 “Carl, Carl Long.”

-“They call me Chef, I’m Christopher Carlyle, this is Zoe C and Elle.”
+“They call me Chef, I’m Chris, this is Zoe C and Elle.”

 They’re in loose jeans, which is a good thing, if they’d been in tight cutoffs Officer Long would be hyperventilating.